“Fabulously funny – a real must for lovers of all things Greek.”

-A Kilo of String is now available in e-book and paperback formats from Amazon.
+A Kilo of String is now available in e-book, paperback and audiobook formats from Amazon.

 Cover design by Penny Philcox © 2017

 After living in Greece for thirteen years, writer and reluctant olive farmer Rob Johnson has got used to most of the things that he and his partner Penny found so bizarre at the beginning.
 Most, but not all.

 A Kilo of String is the story-so-far of this not-particularly-plucky couple’s often bewildering experiences among the descendants of Sophocles, Plato and Nana Mouskouri with occasional digressions into total irrelevances.

 This is a book which is almost guaranteed not to change your life, but what it will do is answer many of the fundamental questions about life in Greece, such as:

 How do you avoid ordering a double tomato for your pine marten when booking a hotel room?